Configuring Discovery Views for Primo VE

 Ordering Facets on the Brief Results Page

-The Brief Results tab enables you to specify the order in which the facets appear in the brief results.
+The Brief Results tab lets you specify the order in which the facets appear in the brief results.

 Disabling Top-Level Facets